-There are several disinfection methods by chemical treatment: chlorine, bromine and active oxygen.
-Bromine has the advantage of being long-lasting (it remains active for several days in a clean spa), being insensitive to pH and having little to no odour.
+The three types of disinfection most commonly-used in hot tubs are chlorine, bromine and active oxygen.
+The advantages of bromine are that is long-lasting (it remains active for several days in a clean spa), it is not sensitive to pH and it has almost no odour.

 Are you treating your spa with bromine or do you want to treat your spa with bromine?
 Here is some information that may help you.

 After draining or restarting the spa